sustglobal/dev-center/jekyll/dataguide.md

 1. **Water stress score indicator**: We model current and forward-looking water stress scores using the World Resource Institute’s Aqueduct model.
 The state-of-the-art Aqueduct model has been extensively used by researchers in academia and industry to assess portfolio water risk.
 The water stress score is indicative of competition for local water resources.
 It is calculated as the ratio of water withdrawal to renewable water availability.
 2. **Drought indicator**: This indicator is based on a drought index derived from CMIP6 monthly simulations of precipitation and temperature.
 The drought index, also referred to as the standardized precipitation evapotranspiration index, represents the magnitude of precipitation deficits (negative magnitude) or surplus (positive magnitude) over the preceding 12-month period, after accounting for temperature-driven effects on evapotranspiration.
 Our selection of a 12-month period reflects long-term precipitation patterns and better relates to reservoirs, groundwater, and streamflow.
-3. **Unified water stress indicator**: combines the water stress score and the drought indicator to one single indicator for water stress, using a weighting methodology designed by the World Resources Institute.
-This provides a comparable 0-1 indicator of water stress risk.
+3. **Unified water stress indicator**: This indicator combines the water stress score and the drought indicator to one single indicator for water stress, using a weighting methodology designed by the World Resources Institute in their [Global Aqueduct Methodology](https://www.wri.org/data/aqueduct-global-maps-30-data).
+This provides a comparable 0.0 to 1.0 range to indicate exposure to water stress.
 4. **Historic water stress indicator**: We use the same methodology as the unified water stress indicator, except with observed rather than modeled datasets of water stress and drought.

 Water stress scores account for the availability and consumption of water at the specific location.
 The drought indicator accounts for environmental variables that create acute water shortage over a period of time.
 Both are chronic physical climate hazard indicators.